Ferratauris/hugo/content/en/linux/lpic-1/2-installing-linux.md

 Once again, we will have more than one version aimed at the different use cases

 (The fedora website has a media writer that will create a bootable USB for you.
-It has a windoes and a Mac version)
+It has a windows and a Mac version)

 Follow the link below to get the Fedora Media Writer